lauraschaposnik/lauraschaposnik.github.io/_pages/collaborators.md

 <div class="publications">

-I thoroughly enjoy working with researchers within my area as well as in other other areas of science and humanities.
+I thoroughly enjoy working with researchers within my area as well as in  other areas of science and humanities.
 Below is a list of the collaborators with whom I have published papers.

 {%- for y in page.years %}
-  <h2 class="year">{{y}}</h2>
   {% bibliography -f collaborators -q @*[year={{y}}]* %}
 {% endfor %}